 Securing the workforce required to deliver high quality services remains an ongoing challenge across the NHS and there continues to be a focus on reducing reliance of locum and agency staff.
-The retention of the Trust's hard working and skilled employees, and the attraction of new employees, is vital to ensure the delivery of excellent patientfocussed quality care across the new organisation.
+The retention of the Trust's hard working and skilled employees, and the attraction of new employees, is vital to ensure the delivery of excellent patient-focussed quality care across the new organisation.
 The merger presents significant opportunities for the recruitment and retention of a range of staff including medical, nursing and specialist clinical staff, and is a key focus for the new organisation.
 The creation of MFT enables revised patient pathways to be developed leading to:

-- The creation of new roles. - The integration of teams. - The ability to provide enhanced cover out of - The creation of single integrated staff rotas. - The opportunity for staff to sub-specialise.
+- The creation of new roles. - The integration of teams. - The ability to provide enhanced cover out of hours. - The creation of single integrated staff rotas. - The opportunity for staff to sub-specialise.

-future was uncertain.
+engaged so positively with the merger process at a time when for many their own future was uncertain.
 I'm extremely proud that our staff continued to put patients first during this time of change and are now working hard to realise the benefits of the merger for patients.
 Our staff are our greatest asset and we want to make MFT an even better place to work, with opportunities for people to develop to their full potential and become the best at what they do."